HetNormo/API-standards/docs/attachments/Use-of-HTTP-operations-for-RESTful-APIs.md

 A more 'REST-compliant' alternative of a complex search is also possible.
 This would require three separate operations:

 1. Create a "*search resource*" using *POST* and filters (effectively creating a "view" on the data).
 This returns the *search-resource* through the *Location* header;
-2. Perform one or more *GET* operations on the search-resource returned by step 1 to retrieve the data;
+2. Perform one or more *GET* operations on the search-resource returned by step 1 to retrieve the data.
+These GET operations could implement paging according to the [paging rule](https://lemval.github.io/API-specifications/api-design-rules/#id-28).
 3. Delete the search-resource using *DELETE* on it's endpoint.

 This implementation, using persistent filters, can be advantageous when the filters are complex, expensive to create and/or are reusable over a longer period of time.
+Like the default complex search implementation, this alternative requires a **/search** endpoint.

 ### Justification

 #### POST as a Create Operation

 Use the POST operation primarily for creating a new resource.
 As part of the principle of separation of concerns, this is its only responsibility.
 Retrieving the updated resource state does **not** fall under the responsibility of the POST operation.
 For this reason, POST does not return a response body, except for status- or error messages.
-However, it does return a link to the newly created resource, which can then be retrieved using GET.
+However, it does return a link to the newly created resource (through the **Location** header parameter), which can then be retrieved using GET.

 Another reason why POST does not return a resource in its response is related to caching.
 A POST operation is **not** idempotent, and its results are not cacheable, unlike GET.